dmitry-streltsov/pygwyfile/README.md

 pip install https://github.com/dmitry-streltsov/pygwyfile
 ```
 ## Usage
-Here is a simple example that shows how to load a gwy file and save it as another file
+Here is a simple example that shows how to load a gwy file and save it to another file.

 ```python
 from pygwyfile.gwycontainer import read_gwyfile